 Hike in the Akaka falls State Park

-The Akaka falls State Park is about 11 miles north of Hilo on the end of Akaka Falls Road (Highway 220).
-The Akaka falls is a massive 422 ft tall waterfall and one of the highlight of our drive to the Akaka falls State Park.
-This park is located close to Hilo, you can get to see the falls after a short 0.4 mile hike from the parking lot.
-This trail is called the Akaka Falls Loop Trail which takes you through a lush rainforest filled with wild orchids, bamboo groves and beautiful draping ferns.
+The Akaka Falls State Park is about 11 miles north of Hilo on the end of Akaka Falls Road (Highway 220).
+The Akaka falls is a massive 422 ft tall waterfall and one of the highlights of our drive to the Akaka Falls State Park.
+This park is located close to Hilo, you can get to see the falls after a short 0.4-mile hike from the parking lot.
+This trail is called the Akaka Falls Loop Trail which takes you through a lush rainforest filled with wild orchids, bamboo groves, and beautiful draping ferns.

 We stopped at a field to sample some juicy sugarcane